 - Snacks: macadamia nuts, almonds, or *cheese, and 1 tbsp of MTC oil.

 - Dinner: whole cut of chicken or fish, with a side of two non-starchy vegetables (such as sauteed spinach and broccoli) that are drizzled with olive oil, with a green salad topped with an olive oil and fresh lemon dressing.

 - Nighttime beverage– Herbal tea with added MCT or coconut oil and almond milk.

-- A bio-available multivitamin such as garden of life vitamins
+- A quality, bio-available multivitamin and mineral such as this one.

 - The ketogenic diet may deplete selenium levels so eat a small handful of Brazil nuts twice per day to keep your levels up, or think of supplementing with Selenium.

 - Adequate magnesium levels are also important when on keto.
 Magnesium absorbs well through the skin, so one way to achieve this is by applying a topical magnesium oil, or through supplementation.

 Testing for ketones